stmoreau/GigyaJSsample/README.md

 ### Start the dev server

-* run `npm install` to install needed dev dependencies
+* run `npm i` to install needed dev dependencies
 * run `npm run dev` to start the development server
 * The local address is copied to clipboard so navigate to it and click on `a.html` - if not in use already the addresses we are interested in is `http://localhost:5000/a` and `http://localhost:5000/b`

+### Run tests (WIP)

+* run `npm i` to install needed dev dependencies
+* run `npm t` to start the development server
+* test results will be shown on the console as well as coverage of the files
+* coverage report can be found in browser as well on a generated file `coverage/lcov-report/index.html`

 ### Features